sdslabs/muzi-scanner/README.md

     }
 }
 ```
-After specifying the necessary credentials, run the below command to create database
+## Usage

+#Note:
+The below command is for development purpose only

 ```sh
 $ python createdb.py